Pacemaker: Pacing modes

 From this the basic ventricular "on demand" pacing mode is VVI or with automatic rate adjustment for exercise VVIR – this mode is suitable when no synchronization with the atrial beat is required, as in atrial fibrillation.
 The equivalent atrial pacing mode is AAI or AAIR which is the mode of choice when atrioventricular conduction is intact but the sinoatrial node of the natural pacemaker is unreliable – sinus node disease (SND) or sick sinus syndrome.
 Where the problem is atrioventricular block (AVB) the pacemaker is required to detect (sense) the atrial beat and after a normal delay (0.1–0.2 seconds) trigger a ventricular beat, unless it has already happened – this is VDD mode and can be achieved with a single pacing lead with electrodes in the right atrium (to sense) and ventricle (to sense and pace).
 These modes AAIR and VDD are unusual in the US but widely used in Latin America and Europe.
 The DDDR mode is most commonly used as it covers all the options though the pacemakers require separate atrial and ventricular leads and are more complex, requiring careful programming of their functions for optimal results.

 Automatic pacemakers are designed to be over-ridden by the heart's natural rate at any moment that it gets back to a non-pathologic normal sinus rhythm and can reinitiate influencing the electric activity in the heart when the pathologic event happens again.
 A "ventricular-demand pacemaker" produces a narrow vertical spike on the ECG, just before a wide QRS.
-The spike of an "atrial-demand pacemaker" appears just before the P wave.
+The spike of an "atrial-demand pacemaker" appears just before the P wave (electrocardiography).

 Comparably, a Triggered Pacemaker is activated immediately after an electrical activity is commenced in the heart tissue by itself.
 A "ventricular triggered pacemaker" produces the impulse just after a pulse is created in the ventricular tissue and it appears as a simultaneous spike with QRS.
 An "atrial triggered pacemaker" is the mode in which an impulse is produced immediately after an electrical event in the atrium.
 It appears as a discharge following the p wave but prior to the QRS which is commonly widened.